Elecsys® HCV Duo

 Immunoassay for the qualitative dual detection of HCV core antigen and antibodies to HCV

-Hepatitis C represents a major global health burden: the total global prevalence of antibodies against HCV, indicating past exposure to HCV, was estimated to be 1.6 %, corresponding to approx. 115 million people with a past infection.5 The prevalence of HCV RNA positivity indicating active HCV infection or viremia was determined to be 0.75 %, corresponding to 58 million people.
-In 2019, 1.5 million new infections occurred and 290,000 people died of HCV.1,6
+Hepatitis C represents a major global health burden: the total global prevalence of antibodies against HCV, indicating past exposure to HCV, was estimated to be 1.6 %, corresponding to approx. 115 million people with a past infection.5 Globally, an estimated 50 million people have an active HCV infection indicated by HCV RNA positivity, with about 1.0 million new infections occurring per year.
+A significant number of chronically infected will develop liver cirrhosis or hepatocellular carcinoma (HCC).
+About 242,000 people died from hepatitis C-related liver diseases in 2022.1,6

 Most acute HCV infections (70 – 85 %) are asymptomatic and approximately 15 – 45 % of patients will clear acute infection.
 In case of symptomatic acute hepatitis C, symptoms usually appear within 7 – 8 weeks after exposure and consist of jaundice, malaise, and nausea (similar to hepatitis A and B).2,7-9 Chronic HCV infection is characterized by persistence of HCV RNA in the blood for longer than 6 months.
 Most chronic infections will lead to hepatitis and to some degree of fibrosis, which may be accompanied by relatively nonspecific symptoms such as fatigue.
 20 % of people with chronic hepatitis C will eventually develop cirrhosis.2,7-9 Once cirrhosis is established, the risk of developing hepatocellular carcinoma (HCC) is 1 – 4 % per year.10 Highly efficacious direct-acting antiviral (DAA) combination therapies are now available which can cure more than 95 % of treated patients.11